A General Framework on Enhancing Portfolio Management with Reinforcement Learning: Reinforcement Learning Algorithm

 A few modifications were made to fit in portfolio management algorithm.
 First, time value of money is ignored as the training period is relative short.
 Therefore, we set discount rate $\gamma =1 $.
 Second, the action $a$ is a vector of portfolio weights, which should be continuous.
 This will affect the step 4 gradient calculation.

 Rewrite step 4 to be

-In the continuous space, summation is replaced with expectation.
-To generate continuous actions, we use a normal distribution whose mean equals the output of the policy neural net.
+In the continuous space, to generate continuous actions, we use a normal distribution whose mean equals the output of the policy neural net.
 In this case, we add a Gaussian Noise into our system which helps it explore various states and actions.
-As we reach the later stage of training, we reduce the variance of the normal distribution to generate more accurate actions.Here is the policy formula:
+As we reach the later stage of training, we reduce the variance of the normal distribution to generate more accurate actions.
+Here is the policy formula:

-Another advantage for adding this Gaussian Noise is that it produces an explicit form of derivative, making it possible for neural network to take gradient.
-As is show below:
+Another advantage of adding this Gaussian Noise is that it produces an explicit form of derivative, making it possible for neural networks to take gradient.
+As is shown below: